Sohail0707/1-node-farm/README.md

 In this method we install nodemon globaly. means we can use it in any project.
 Run 'npm i nodemon--global' If this returns any error.
 Run 'sudo npm i nodemon--global' this will ask your system password.
 Because it will install into your entire system.<br/>
 To run it we don't need to edit any code in 'package.json' file.
 We simply run 'nodemon index.js'

+## MODULE VERSION

+In 'package.json' file we can find the version that we installed of a package. ("nodemon": "^2.0.21") <br/>
+"#PACKAGE_NAME": "^#MAJOR_RELEASE.#MINOR_RELEASE.PATCH_UPDATE" <br/>
+Here '^' means it support only minor and patch release. '~' means it support only patch release and '\*' means all release.

+## CHECK FOR UPDATE

+'npm outdated'

+## UPDATE A PACKAGE

+'npm update #PACKAGE_NAME'

+### IMPORTENT NOTE FOR NPM PACKAGE

+When we send our code to github or any where.
+We don't send the 'node_module' folder.
+That's why when someone will download the code. they need run 'npm install' to get the 'node_module' folder.
+This instraction will download the required packages mentioned in 'package.json' folder.